Child Custody in South Carolina

 The court may consider other factors.
 Additional details about child support in South Carolina and enforcement of child support awards are detailed in other articles on our website.

 Non-Traditional Approaches to Becoming Parents

 The most common type of situation is one where a couple conceived a child together while in a romantic relationship.
-Other types of situations can also give rise to a custody fight including couples who informally used a surrogate to father or give birth to a child.
+Other types of situations can also give rise to a custody fight including to father or give birth to a child.
 One of the most important steps non-traditional parents can take is to understand and manage the risks inherent in their chosen method of creating a family.
-Our article Turkey Basters and Surrogacy in South Carolina provides risk management strategies to use in a variety of family creation scenarios in South Carolina.
+Our article Turkey Basters and Surrogacy provides risk management strategies to use in a variety of family creation scenarios in South Carolina.

 South Carolina § 63-15-220 requires each parent to submit a Parenting Plan to the court reflecting their preferences regarding custody, visitation, and other aspects of how the child will be raised.
 Custody decisions will not be delayed if a parent fails to submit a Parenting Plan.
 The Parenting Plan is the method parents use to communicate their wishes to the court for the court’s consideration.